UP | HOME

 • Release the enabling device (possibly after manually guiding the robot to a new position)

-• Re-run the moveit.launch.py launchfile
+• Re-run the real.launch.py launchfile

 Finished With Robot